codecombat/codecombat/app/assets/markdown/apcsp-binary-sequences.md

 ### Challenge Questions:
 - A sequence of bits can represent many different things.
 The letter A, in binary is 01000001.
 If the same bits were used to represent a number, what number would it be?
 - If you only have 8 bits, what is the highest integer you can represent in binary?
+- Given the binary representation of an ASCII letter A, how would it be represented in hexadecimal?